 A stockbroker who pushes margin trading on a client for whom it would be too risky may be violating suitability rules and requirements.
 This is a form of stockbroker fraud and brokers or agencies can be held legally responsible for their actions.

 Margin trading can be profitable, but it needs to be handled delicately and by an experienced broker.
 The investor should also be knowledgeable about market conditions, their financial abilities to cover costs and the risks associated with this type of investment.

 Additional types of unsuitable investments in California and elsewhere may also include: deferred annuity sales to seniors and indexed universal life insurance policies without proper and correct illustrations of performance.

-The stockbroker fraud attorneys at the Evans Law Firm, Inc. represent clients who have lost significant amounts through bad investments or margin trading done by their stockbrokers.
+The stockbroker and securities fraud attorneys at the Evans Law Firm, Inc. represent clients who have lost significant amounts through bad investments or margin trading done by their stockbrokers.
 To discuss your case, and take control of your financial situation, contact our office at 415.441.8669 or www.evanslaw.com today.